Department of Theatre

 A Thr 135 Introduction to Technical Theatre (4)

 Introduction to the art and craft of acting.
 Exercises in relaxation, concentration and imaging.
 Memorized scenes and monologues.
-Course is limited to freshmen and sophomores.
-S/U graded.
+This course is offered only through the University in High School Program.
+A/E graded..

 A Thr 162 Introduction to Modern Dance (3)